Nostlix/randomNumberGame/readme.md

 ### In settings you can:
 - Change the minimum value of the number
 - Change the maximum value of the number
+- Change the number maximal of tries

+_You can change default settings in the top of app.js too !_